 Alda Alumni: Brian Foy

-Brian is a professor at Colorado State University, where he works in a lab that focuses on arboviral (arthropod-transmitted) diseases.
-He grew up in Indianapolis in “a big, loud Catholic family full of actresses” and was drawn to science at a young age.
-After falling in love with research and fieldwork as an undergraduate, he moved on to the Tropical Medicine department at Tulane University, where he began researching malaria vector mosquitoes.
-In October, he attended the Bill & Melinda Gates Foundation’s Grand Challenges Solvathon in Berlin, where he participated in his first Alda Center training.
+Brian grew up in Indianapolis in “a big, loud Catholic family full of actresses” and was drawn to science at a young age.
+After falling in love with research and fieldwork as an undergraduate, he moved on to the Tropical Medicine department at Tulane University, where he began researching malaria-infected mosquitoes.
+Brian is now a professor at Colorado State University, where his work focuses on insect-transmitted diseases.
+In October, he attended the Bill & Melinda Gates Foundation’s Grand Challenges Solvathon in Berlin and participated in his first Alda Center training.

 How did you first get involved with science?

-As a kid, I was always exploring the woods and creek with my friend.
-His dad was a self-taught naturalist and he helped to foster our interest in discovery.
+As a kid, I was always exploring the woods and creek with a friend.
+His dad was a self-taught naturalist and he helped foster our interest in discovery.
 At Notre Dame, I was on a pre-med track, but I had a luminary teacher, Dr. George Craig, whose entomology class I took on a whim.
-Even though I tried (and failed) to get into medical school, I took all of Dr. Craig’s classes and studied field entomology research for two summers up on the border between Upper Michigan and Wisconsin.
+Even though I failed to get into medical school, I took all of Dr. Craig’s classes and studied field entomology research for two summers up on the border between Upper Michigan and Wisconsin.

 Tell me a little about your current research.